lf-edge/ekuiper/docs/en_US/guide/ai/python_openvino_tutorial.md

 inferenceIns = InferenceFunc()
 ```

-Once the code is implemented, we also need to add a description file for each function, which is placed in the functions directory, in this case we create the `defect.json` file.
-This file will help the eKuiper manager to automatically produce the UI associated with the plugin.
+Once the code is implemented, we also need to add a description file for each function, which is placed in the functions directory, in this case, we create the `defect.json` file.

 ### Plugin Packaging

-At this point, we have completed the development of the main functionality, and next we need to package these files into a plugin format.
-Plugin packaging requires several steps to be completed.
+At this point, we have completed the development of the main functionality, and next we need to package these files into a plugin format:

-1. If the plugin has additional dependencies, you need to create the dependency installation script `install.sh`.
-When the plugin is installed, eKuiper will look for an installation script file `install.sh` in the plugin package and execute it if there is one.
+1. **Managing Plugin Dependencies**: If the plugin has additional dependencies, you need to create the dependency installation script `install.sh`.
+When the plugin is installed, eKuiper will search for this script within the plugin package and executes it if found.
 In this case, we create a `requirements.txt` file listing all the dependency packages.
 The installation of the dependencies is done in `install.sh` by calling `pip install -r $cur/requirements.txt`.
 For other plugins, you can reuse this script to update `requirements.txt` if you have no special requirements.
-2. Create a Python entry file that exposes all the implemented interfaces.
-Because multiple extensions can be implemented in a single plugin, you need an entry file that defines the implementation classes for each extension.
-The content is a main function, which is the entry point for the plugin runtime.
-It calls the methods in the SDK to define the plugin, including the plugin name, and a list of keys for the source, sink, and function implemented in the plugin.
-Here only a function plugin named `inference` is implemented, and its corresponding implementation method is `inferenceIns`.
-The Python plug-in process is independent of the eKuiper main process.
+2. **Create a Python Entry File**: Because multiple extensions can be implemented in a single plugin, you need an entry file that defines the implementation classes for each extension.
+The entry file is a main function, which is the entry point for the plugin runtime.
+It calls the methods in the SDK to define the plugin, including the plugin name, and a list of keys for the implemented source, sink, and function.
+Here only a function plugin named `inference` is implemented, with `inferenceIns` as its corresponding implementation method.
+The Python plug-in process operates independently from the eKuiper main process.

     ```python
     if __name__ == '__main__':